 EPDM

-EPDM (ethylene propylene diene terpolymer) is resistant to many potential damages, including: heat, aging, ozone, oxidation and ultraviolet rays.
-It has many applications, including: sponge rubber, foam rubber, weather-stripping, tarp straps, door gaskets, window gaskets and roofing membrane.
+EPDM, known as ethylene propylene diene terpolymer, exhibits remarkable resistance to various types of damage such as heat, aging, ozone, oxidation, and ultraviolet rays.
+Its versatile applications encompass sponge rubber, foam rubber, weather-stripping, tarp straps, door gaskets, window gaskets, and roofing membranes.

 Process Details

-1. Optional: Pre-heat the stock until it is molten for hot extrusion.
-If you skip this step, you are doing what is called “cold extrusion,” or depending on the application, “cold feed extrusion.”
+- Optional: Pre-heat the stock until it reaches a molten state for hot extrusion.
+Failure to do so results in what is known as “cold extrusion,” or, depending on the application, “cold feed extrusion.”

-2. Feed unvulcanized rubber into the hopper, a container suspended above the conveyor.
+- Introduce unvulcanized rubber into the hopper, a container positioned above the conveyor.

-4. The conveyor, along with a rotating screw, moves the rubber towards the die.
-The screw creates pressure and temperature, which also helps push the rubber onward.
+- The conveyor, coupled with a rotating screw, advances the rubber towards the die.
+The screw applies both pressure and heat, aiding in the continuous propulsion of the rubber forward.

-6. As the rubber passes through the die, it swells and takes on its shape.
+- As the rubber flows through the die, it expands and molds into its final shape.

 Post-Processing